-Riced cauliflower is a whole head of cauliflower, pulsed in a food processor, until it resembles grains of rice.
-You can find it now in several grocery stores already pulverized because of its popularity.
-I think riced cauliflower makes a great base for a variety of dishes, but especially Asian cuisine.
+Riced cauliflower makes a great base for a variety of dishes, but especially Asian cuisine.
 The little cauliflower grains soak up herbs and spices, easily and take on the flavors of the dish.
 The trick to making great riced cauliflower, is to let the cauliflower grains cook before you add any spices, so the natural water in the cauliflower evaporates and gets slightly crispy.

-I lightly dust fresh salmon with a dash of Chinese 5-Spice Powder, and then sear it in a wok or skillet, before I cook the riced cauliflower.
-The salmon has time to rest, while the cauliflower turns into a magical Asian bowl.
-The whole meal can be prepared within 15 minutes and I guarantee, will taste better than any Chinese take-out, minus all the fat and calories.
+The whole meal can be prepared within 15 minutes and I guarantee, it will taste better than any Chinese take-out, minus all the fat and calories.
 The lush flavors of the salmon melt with the seasoned riced cauliflower, and it’s hard to tell you are not eating actual rice.

 1 head cauliflower or bag of riced cauliflower